Academic Calendar

 Aboriginal Counselling Skills Certificate

-The Aboriginal Counseling Skills (ACSC) Certificate program provides individuals who are employed by First Nation, Metis and Inuit social service agencies with the knowledge and skills required to provide culturally appropriate counseling services to individuals and families.
-An Aboriginal philosophy of recognizing the strengths and resilience of families within the counseling relationship is emphasized.
+The Aboriginal Counselling Skills (ACSC) Certificate program provides individuals who are employed by First Nation, Metis and Inuit social service agencies with the knowledge and skills required to provide culturally appropriate counselling services to individuals and families.
+An Aboriginal philosophy of recognizing the strengths and resilience of families within the counselling relationship is emphasized.
 The certificate is offered as a general intake program in Winnipeg or as a community-based program through agreements with Aboriginal agencies.
 The Faculty of Social work offers graduates 3 allocated and 6 unallocated hours of credit.

 Aboriginal Environmental Stewardship Diploma